lakeshorecryotronics/python-driver/docs/advanced.rst

 Alternative instrument connections
 ----------------------------------
 Alternative connections to the instrument can be used by the driver.
 Create your connection and pass it into the constructor for your instrument.
-The connection must have both write and query methods for this to work.
+The connection must have write, query, and clear methods for this to work.

 GPIB connection with PyVISA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~